Oklahoma tornado victims astounded at how they survived

 "We prayed.
 I could feel pressure, and being sucked.
 I put my body over them to try to protect them," Williams said.

-The roof and upper story of the house had collapsed into and around the closet, but neighbors dug them out.
+The roof and upper story of the house had collapsed into and around the closet, but neighbours dug them out.
 Williams and her children suffered only minor injuries.

 A large wooden cross that had been hanging on an upstairs wall was found on top of them, she said.